tauraijob/bundle_plugin/README.md

 This plugin is licensed under the GPL v2 or later.

 ## Credits
+- Developed by Tau with AI

-Developed for streamlined WordPress development workflows.
+- Developed for streamlined WordPress development workflows.
 Special thanks to the WordPress community for the excellent plugin ecosystem.
-# bundle_plugin
+#